AdobeDocs/experience-manager-forms-cloud-service-developer-reference/src/pages/index.md

 [Document manipulation synchronous APIs](references/assembler-sync.md)

-Use these APIs to combine, rearrange, augment PDF and XDP documents and obtain information about PDF documents.x`
+Use these APIs to combine, rearrange, augment PDF and XDP documents and obtain information about PDF documents.